sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

   - Android
 tags: [android, software-architecture, in-app-navigation]
 ---
-Over the last years we have established best practices for writing android apps: clean architecture, architectural patterns like MVP, MVVM, MVI, Repository Pattern and so on.
+Over the last years we have established best practices for writing android apps: clean architecture, architectural patterns like MVP, MVVM, MVI, Repository pattern and so on.
 But what about in-app navigation?
-In this blog post I would like to talk about the Coordinator Pattern and how we could apply this pattern in android development to organize our in-app navigation code.
+In this blog post I would like to talk about the Coordinator pattern and how we could apply this pattern in android development to organize our in-app navigation code.

-The [Coordinator Pattern](http://khanlou.com/2015/01/the-coordinator/) is a common pattern in iOS development introduced by Soroush Khanlou to help organizing in-app navigation code, which seems to be inspired by [Application Controller](https://martinfowler.com/eaaCatalog/applicationController.html) (part of the book [Patterns of Enterprise Application Architecture](https://martinfowler.com/books/eaa.html) Martin Fowler et al.).
+The [Coordinator pattern](http://khanlou.com/2015/01/the-coordinator/) is a common pattern in iOS development introduced by Soroush Khanlou to help organizing in-app navigation code, which seems to be inspired by [Application Controller](https://martinfowler.com/eaaCatalog/applicationController.html) (part of the book [patterns of Enterprise Application Architecture](https://martinfowler.com/books/eaa.html) Martin Fowler et al.).

 The goals of this pattern is:
 - Avoiding so called Massive ViewControllers (think God-Activity) with way to much responsibilities.